rinjile/Afstudeerproject/README.md

     provided in `data/`.)
 - `ml_data.py`: This file creates the feature set and the target set.
   The data are saved in the `data/` folder.
-- `predict.py`: This file trains the algorithms and predicts the matches.
+- `predict.py`: This file trains the algorithms and predicts the match outcomes and scores.
   The results are saved in the `results/` folder.
 (Note: The results of the experiments are already provided in `results/`.)
 - `plot.py`: This file plots the learning curves and the bar charts of the accuracy of the algorithms.
 The plots are saved in the `plots/` folder.

 ## Usage
-All the files are provided with a help message for the usage.
+All files are accompanied by a help message for usage instructions.
-To see the help message, add the argument `--help` to the command.
+To view the help message, add the argument `--help` to the command.
-In this given message, `< >` means that the argument needs to be replaced and `[ ]` means that the argument is optional.
+In the help message, `< >` indicates that the argument needs to be replaced, and `[ ]` indicates that the argument is optional.

 Some examples:
 - Create the dataset for the last 3 matches: